The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 6. Click on the numbers to see the individual backlinks.

-As already mentioned, link intersect obviously won’t build backlinks for you.
-You’ll still need to choose the best technique.
+As mentioned above, link intersect won’t build backlinks for you; you’ll still need to choose the best technique.
+You can do this by seeing what worked for your competitors.

 The clients were flattered to have been featured and so had linked to the testimonials.
+All these websites had a DR of over 50!

 You can do the same with your clients: produce a high-quality testimonial and then reach out politely asking whether they would like to link to it.